irisnet/irishub/docs/features/nft.md

 iris q nft owner --denom=<denom>
 ```

-### Query all assets of a specified category
+### Query all nft of a specified denom

-Query all assets according to Denom.
+Query all nft according to Denom.

 `CLI`